 In 2011, the club remained inactive due to the decrease in participation, lack of interest in the activities, and absence of a regular meeting place.
 However, in 2012, some of the members decided to bring back the club.
 According to the club’s by-laws, elections were conducted in October, which resulted in the re-entry of the club on its track.

 The main goal of the Tampa Bay Coin Club is to provide enjoyment and fun to fellow collectors and to enhance their knowledge and understanding of Numismatics.
 The club conducts frequent shows and conventions to fulfill its mission.
 The meetings of the club allow numismatists to meet other numismatists.
 Meetings will be held on the second Tuesday of every month and there will be auctions, educational seminars, door prizes, as well as a raffle.
 There is an auction submission form on the site of TBCC for the people who are interested in taking part in the auction.
 The rules for the auction are also mentioned on the site.

 The club promotes young collectors and those below 18 years can join TBCC for free.
 The site includes a lot of educational links for beginners to understand more about numismatics.
+We also offer informative blogs about Bitcoin and other cryptos for those looking for insight into cryptocurrencies.
+Through our recent blog, bitcoin konto eroeffnen, people can learn how to create a Bitcoin account on legit platforms.
 The club has many sponsors and partners who support the different activities of the club.